legitbs/cgc-docs/source/cgc-release-documentation/walk-throughs/running-the-vm.html.md

 	    default: Warning: Connection refused.
 Retrying...
 	==> default: Machine booted and ready!

-Use the *vagrant halt* command to shutdown or halt the machine.
-Once again, *vagrant up* can be used to bring the machine back up and running.
+Use the `vagrant halt` command to shutdown or halt the machine.
+Once again, `vagrant up` can be used to bring the machine back up and running.

 	$ vagrant halt
 	==> default: Attempting graceful shutdown of VM...

-** WARNING: All open connections will be closed when you suspend or halt the VM.
-Thus, make sure all of your progress is saved prior to issuing those commands **
+**WARNING:** All open connections will be closed when you suspend or halt the VM.
+Thus, make sure all of your progress is saved prior to issuing those commands.

 ### Updated VMs

 The CGC team will periodically update the cgc-linux-dev virtual machine.
-Vagrant will automatically fetch an updated VM on the next *vagrant up* after the user removes the old VM.
+Vagrant will automatically fetch an updated VM on the next `vagrant up` after the user removes the old VM.

 	$ vagrant halt -f
 	==> default: Forcing shutdown of VM...